CONDITIONS

 Skin injury.
 Cuts, scrapes, sunburns, and even tattoos can trigger psoriasis at the site of the injury.
 This phenomenon is known as the Koebner response, and it is one of the most distinctive features of the condition.

 Cold, dry weather.
 Calgary’s long winters and low humidity are particularly challenging for psoriasis patients.
-Cold air strips moisture from the skin, and indoor heating reduces humidity further — both of which can worsen dryness and scaling.
+Cold air strips moisture from the skin, and indoor heating reduces humidity further.
+Both can worsen dryness and scaling.

 Alcohol and smoking.
 Both alcohol consumption and tobacco use are associated with more severe psoriasis and reduced effectiveness of treatments.
 Reducing or eliminating these can make a meaningful difference for many patients.